Pablo Sanz (footballer, born 1973)

-Pablo Sanz Iniesta (born 30 August 1973) is a Spanish former footballer who played as a midfielder, and the former assistant head coach of Premier League club West Ham United.
+Pablo Sanz Iniesta (born 30 August 1973) is a Spanish former footballer who played as a midfielder, he is currently assistant head coach for Qatar national team.

 Playing career

 Pablo Sanz was a Barcelona youth product and started his playing career at Barcelona B as midfielder.
 Due to a lack of playing time, he left for Gimnàstic after just one season.
 However, he returned to Barcelona B after another season, playing 56 matches and scoring one goal.
 After Barcelona, he joined Rayo Vallecano in 1997, playing for seven seasons before leaving in 2004, spending the majority of his career with them.
 He played 168 matches and scored 10 goals.

 In 2004, he joined Numancia and played one season and played 21 games and scored 1 goal, before leaving in 2005.
 His career ended with Sabadell, as he joined them in 2005 and stayed for one year, but retired at the end of 2006.